Why has e-learning suddenly become so popular?

 Depending on your personal circumstances, traveling to a campus or evening class each week, or even every day, can seem an impossible feat.

-However, with an online course you have a lot more flexibility with the times that you can carry out your studying, as well as having the added benefit of being able to work from almost anywhere; your home, the local library, even a coffee shop if that is your preferred working environment.
+However, there are many online course benefits.
+These include a lot more flexibility with the times that you can carry out your studying, as well as having the added bonus of being able to work from almost anywhere; your home, the local library, even a coffee shop if that is your preferred working environment.

 Do you want to acquire new skills?

 No, not the skills associated with your chosen course, those skills you can obtain from either on-site learning or from e-learning.